"6 choose 4": A framework to understand and facilitate discussion of strategies for overall survival safety monitoring: Case study

 Strategy 5 calculates what $\theta_0$ can be ruled out at the IAs with $\alpha=0.025$ and $\beta=0.1$.
 We see in this case that $\theta_0=1.59$, 1.48, and 1.41 given 89, 110, and 131 deaths, respectively.
 As noted in Section \ref{sec:meth}, Strategies 1 and 5 result in the same calculated thresholds $\theta^*$.
 Therefore, a user can use both strategies at an IA to understand with what level of certainty they can rule out $\theta_0=1.30$ ($\alpha=0.157$ at IA1, $\alpha=0.1031$ at IA2, and $\alpha=0.067$ at IA3) and what OS detriment they can rule out with high certainty $\alpha=0.025$ ($\theta_0=1.59$ at IA1, $\theta_0=1.48$ at IA2, and $\theta_0=1.41$ at IA3).
 Using Strategy 5 alone though may be problematic, as it doesn't allow a transparent discussion on the risks associated with a clinically relevant target, and may in fact claim a low risk but for a clinically irrelevant question.

 Besides the \emph{marginal} risks involved at each stage in a trial, stakeholders should also consider the \emph{overall} risk of the trial should the decision making thresholds $\theta^*$ be strictly followed.
 Table \ref{tab:first} calculates for each strategy the probability of consistently being deemed safe (i.e., probability of meeting all thresholds $\theta^*$) under $H_0$ and under $H_1$.
 It can be seen that all strategies have a high probability $(>97\%)$ of being flagged as unsafe at least once (i.e., failing to meet a threshold at least once) during trial conduct if the drug is harmful.
-Meanwhile, five of the strategies have a $>$80\% probability of consistently being deemed safe if the drug is effective, the only exception being Strategy 3A (58\%).
+They also have a $>$80\% probability of consistently being deemed safe if the drug is effective.

-For Strategy 3A, the family wise error rate (i.e., probability of being deemed safe at least once under $H_0$) is 0.053 (not shown in Table \ref{tab:first}).
-If there is a desire to control this rate at a lower level, say 0.05 or 0.025, then one can expect a less than 58\% probability of consistently being deemed safe under $H_1$---a level of risk that sponsors might be unwilling to take.
+For Strategies 1, 3, 4, and 5, the family wise error rates (i.e., probability of being deemed safe at least once under $H_0$) are between 0.17 to 0.24 (not shown in Table \ref{tab:first}).
+If there is a desire to control these rates at a lower level, say 0.05 or 0.025, then one can expect a less than 80\% probability of consistently being deemed safe under $H_1$---a level of risk that sponsors might be unwilling to take.
 In the context of safety monitoring where interest is in flagging a treatment that causes OS detriment, we think the probability of consistently being deemed safe under $H_0$---or more precisely, its complement, the probability of being flagged as unsafe at least once if the drug is harmful---is a more meaningful quantity than the FWER.